lunauii/cs-resources/Term 2 - CST/COMP 2721/ch5.md

 - $A_0$, $A_1$ - 00 (Selecting address $00_2$ - address $0_{10}$ - word 0)
 - $I_0$, $I_1$, $I_2$ - N/A (we’re not writing; whatever this is set to is irrelevant)

-Quiz question - What are all the input/output values required to write 110 to word 1 of a 4x3 memory chip?
+What are all the input/output values required to write 110 to word 1 of a 4x3 memory chip?
 - CS - 1 (We want to select this chip)
 - RD - 0 (We’re not reading from this chip)
 - OE - N/A (We don’t need the output; whatever this is set to is irrelevant)